 There are several ways on how to improve high-order Newton-Cotes formulas.
 The most obvious is to re-target some of the degrees of freedom in the system from contributing to highest approximating order to regularization and stronger noise suppression.
 Natural way of doing this is to use least squares approximation instead of interpolation.

 On the contrary to interpolation, least squares make possible to derive several integration filters of the same approximation order.
-Here we consider the most required
+Here we consider the most required and formulae.

 First two rules are classics – Simpson’s and Simpson’s 3/8.
 Others have much stronger noise suppression in cost of larger constant in error term.
 Magnitude responses are below for comparison: